MicrosoftEdge/WebView2Feedback/specs/CriticalRestartRequired.md

 [uuid(ef7632ec-d86e-46dd-9d59-e6ffb5c87878), object, pointer_default(unique)]
 interface ICoreWebView2Environment10 : IUnknown {
   /// Add an event handler for the `CriticalRestartRequired` event.
-  /// `CriticalRestartRequired` event is raised when there is an urgent need to prompt the user
+  /// `CriticalRestartRequired` event is raised when there is an urgent need to
-  /// to restart the WebView2 process to apply a particular configuration.
-The configuration
+  /// restart the WebView2 process in order to enable or disable
-  /// is authored to include special attribute to indicate a payload as critical.
-  /// WebView2 team will author critical kill switch when there is a need to enable/disable
-  /// certain features that’s causing WebView2 reliability or performance drop that’s impacting customers.
+  /// features that are causing WebView2 reliability or performance to drop critically.
-  /// `CriticalRestartRequired` will give developer the ability to prompt user for restart,
-  /// thus resolve in faster resolution time.
+  /// `CriticalRestartRequired` gives you the awareness of these necessary WebView2 restarts,
+  /// allowing you to resolve issues faster than waiting for your end users to restart the app.
+  /// Depending on your app you may want to prompt your end users in some way to give
+  /// them a chance to save their state before you restart the WebView2.
   ///
-  /// Critical Update is only applying payload; thus, version is not important.
-But for apps
-  /// created from the same user data folder that shared the same browser process, developers
+  /// For apps with multiple processes that host WebView2s that share the same user data folder you
-  /// need to make sure the WebView2 instance is closed to apply the new payload.
+  /// need to make sure all WebView2 instances are closed and the associated WebView2 Runtime
-  /// Developer can refer to`BrowserProcessExited`for more details.
+  /// browser process exits.
+See `BrowserProcessExited` for more details.
   // MSOWNERS: xiaqu@microsoft.com
   HRESULT add_CriticalRestartRequired(
       [in] ICoreWebView2CriticalRestartRequiredvEventHandler* eventHandler,